mafinzyx/mafinzyx/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python, javascript, html/css, c/c++/c#, java
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me danilzerzdev@gmail.com
+- 📫 How to reach me danilzerzdev@gmail.com  <a href="https://www.linkedin.com/in/danylo-zherzdiev/"> LINKEDIN</a>

 <!---
 mafinzyx/mafinzyx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.